libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 {{% /tab %}}
 {{% /tab %}}

-The preceding example is minimal, but the use of variables to _parameterize_ also applies to complex object creation and filtering.
+The preceding example is minimal, but the use of variables to _parameterize_ arguments also applies to complex object creation and filtering.
 For example, this _mutation_ uses variables to create an array of Persons:

 {{< tabs >}}